Portrait von der Bestsellerautorin Katja Brandis, daneben ein Bild ihres Buches Seawalkers, liegend auf einem grauen Fischernetz von BRACENET

-We love to network with others and achieve the greatest possible impact together.
-Our latest cooperation is a good example of this - and of course we don't want to withhold this great collaboration from you.
+We love connecting with others and working together to achieve the greatest possible impact.
+Our latest collaboration is a prime example of this – and we certainly don't want to withhold this amazing collaboration from you.

 More than fantasy: Katja Brandis fights for environmental protection

-Katja Brandis , well-known bestselling author of the fantasy book series Woodwalkers and Seawalkers , has made environmental protection a matter close to her heart.
+Katja Brandis , well-known bestselling author of the fantasy book series Woodwalkers and Seawalkers , has made environmental protection a matter of the heart.

 The author repeatedly incorporates the topic into her books and events.
-During her writing process for Seawalkers and her diving, she has come into close contact with the pollution of the oceans.
-Of course, she also came across the global problem of ghost nets.
+During her writing process for Seawalkers Through her dives, she has come into close contact with marine litter.
+Naturally, she also encountered the global problem of ghost nets.

-“Ghost nets”, nets lost or abandoned by fishing boats, drift in the oceans and become a danger to marine life.
-A ghost net for the protagonist, tiger shark Tiago, is also found in her book series Seawalkers almost a deadly trap.
+"Ghost nets," nets lost or abandoned by fishing boats, drift in the oceans and become a danger to marine life.
+A ghost net for the protagonist, tiger shark Tiago, in her book series Seawalkers almost a deadly trap.

-While researching the topic of “ghost networks”, Katja Brandis quickly came across Bracenet.
-Two emails and a phone call later and Katja Brandis, the Arena Verlag and we are connected and ready to really make a difference!
+While researching the topic of "ghost networks," Katja Brandis quickly came across Bracenet.
+Two emails and a phone call later, Katja Brandis, the Arena Publishing and we are connected and ready to make a real difference!

 Bestselling author Katja Brandis with our Adriatic Sea Bracenet